Tiger I: Operators

-Survivors
+Surviving vehicles

 Running

 On 21 April 1943, a Tiger I of the 504th German heavy tank battalion, with turret number 131, was captured on a hill called Djebel Djaffa in Tunisia.
 A 6-pounder solid shot from a Churchill tank of the British 48th Royal Tank Regiment hit the Tiger's gun barrel and ricocheted into its turret ring, jamming its traverse and wounding the commander.
 The crew bailed out and the tank was captured.
 After repairs, the tank was sent to England for a thorough inspection.

 The captured tank was officially handed over to the Bovington Tank Museum by the British Ministry of Supply on 25 September 1951.
 In June 1990, the tank was removed from display at the museum and work began on its restoration.
 This was carried out both by the museum and the Army Base Repair Organisation and involved an almost complete disassembly of the tank.
 The Maybach HL230 engine from the museum's Tiger II was installed (the Tiger's original Maybach HL210 had been sectioned for display), along with a modern fire-suppressant system in the engine compartment.
 In December 2003, Tiger 131 returned to the museum, restored and in running condition.
 This Tiger was used in the film Fury, the first time an original, fully mechanically operable Tiger I has appeared in a movie since World War II.
 The fire suppression system was removed as it interfered with engine maintenance and was too obtrusive.

 Others

 Given the low number of just over 1,300 Tiger Is produced during World War II, very few survived the war and the subsequent post-war scrapping drives.
+According to the memoirs of the veterans of the Kubinka training ground, dozens of captured Tigers were used in the USSR as targets in the 50s, and then were sent to the Stalingrad plant for smelting.
+The Tiger, preserved in the Lenino-Snegiri Museum, was used as a target at the Nakhabino engineering range and survived.
 Many large components have been salvaged over the years, but the discovery of a more or less and generally complete vehicle has so far eluded armour enthusiasts and tank collectors.
-In addition to Tiger 131, eight other Tiger I tanks survive:
+In addition to Tiger 131, nine other Tiger I tanks survive: